-Setting an ACL or ACT could affect the physical environment if effort changes from current levels.
+Setting an ACL could affect the physical environment if harvest changes from current levels.
+However this is not expected to be the case as most alternatives would maintain catches close to Alternative 1 (No Action).
 If harvest is restricted under an ACL, fishing effort could be reduced through accountability measures such as a shortened season, and negative impacts might be decreased.
-CMP species are typically caught at the ocean surface and therefore neither hook-and-line nor run-around gillnet gear typically come in contact with bottom habitat.
+CMP species are typically caught at the ocean surface and therefore neither hookand-line nor run-around gillnet gear typically come in contact with bottom habitat.
 These gears still have the potential to snag and entangle bottom structures and cause tear-offs or abrasions (Barnette 2001).
 If gear is lost or improperly disposed of, it can entangle marine life.
 Entangled gear often becomes fouled with algal growth.
 If fouled gear becomes entangled on corals, the algae may eventually overgrow and kill the coral.
-Note: As with 4.13 and 4.16, this needs to be incorporated throughout 4.19 as appropriate

-Alternative 2 offers the highest ACL level and therefore the greatest short-term and long-term economic benefits as long as there is no significant risk of overfishing.
-If there is a significant risk of overfishing, Alternative 3 would offer higher long-term economic benefits but smaller short-term economic benefits compared to Alternative 2.
-Between 2006 and 2008, approximately 1.068 million pounds were landed by the commercial and recreational fisheries combined.
-This is significantly more than ACLs proposed in Alternatives 2 and 3 with Alternative 2 proposing a 40% decrease in landings and Alternative 3a proposing a 61% decrease in landings.
+Preferred Alternative 2 offers the highest ACL level and therefore the greatest short-term and long-term economic benefits as long as there is no significant risk of overfishing.
+If there is a significant risk of overfishing, Sub-Alternatives under Alternative 3 would offer higher long-term economic benefits but smaller short-term economic benefits compared to Preferred Alternative 2.